View Rebecca Cherry's Obituary on www.pressargus.com/ and share memories

 Rebecca Cherry

-Rebecca Laverne Cherry 59, of Arkoma passed away peacefully on Jan.
+Rebecca Laverne Cherry, 59, of Arkoma passed away peacefully on Jan.
 24, 2020.
 She was born June 25, 1960, in San Antonio to Wilton Kaderli and Laverne Gentry Kaderli.
-Rebecca worked as a TSA Agent with Homeland Security for several years.
+Becky worked as a TSA agent with Homeland Security for several years.
 She was a very talented decorator, artist and cook.
 She loved flowers, gardening and taking care of her family.
-Rebecca was a member of The Sanctuary Pentecostal Church in Fort Smith.
+Becky was a member of The Sanctuary Pentecostal Church in Fort Smith.

 She was preceded in death by her father.